jlinoff/sshx/README.md

     It supports three types of authentication: password, keyboard-interactive and public-key.

+    It demonstrates how to set the HostKeyAlgorithms field in the ssh.ClientConfig and where to find the legal values (ssh -Q key).

+    It also demonstrates how to start a remote interactive shell when no command is specified.

     If the username is not specified, the username of the current user is used.